JimmyDeanz/MIUI-8-a3xeltexx-1/README.md

 mkdir device
 ```

-and put my repo on this folder
+and put my repo on the device

 ---You are welcome to use my files or help me.
 But ask me before.---